 Texas vs. UConn Women's Basketball Predictions & Picks - December 3

-Sunday's game at Moody Center has the No. 10 Texas Longhorns (8-0) squaring off against the No. 11 UConn Huskies (4-2) at 3:00 PM (on December 3).
-Our computer prediction projects a 72-69 victory for Texas, who is a small favorite based on our model.
+Sunday's game that pits the No. 10 Texas Longhorns (8-0) versus the No. 11 UConn Huskies (4-2) at Moody Center has a projected final score of 72-69 (based on our computer prediction) in favor of Texas, who is slightly favored in this matchup according to our model.
+Tipoff is at 3:00 PM on December 3.

-The Longhorns enter this matchup after a 112-74 victory over Oral Roberts on Wednesday.
+Last time out, the Longhorns won on Wednesday 112-74 against Oral Roberts.

-The Longhorns won their last game 112-74 against Oral Roberts on Wednesday.
-The Huskies enter this matchup after a 71-63 victory over Kansas on Saturday.
-In the Longhorns' win, Taylor Jones led the way with a team-high 27 points (adding 16 rebounds and zero assists).
-Paige Bueckers' team-high 22 points paced the Huskies in the win.
+The Longhorns are coming off of a 112-74 victory against Oral Roberts in their last game on Wednesday.
+The Huskies head into this contest on the heels of a 71-63 victory against Kansas on Saturday.
+Taylor Jones' team-leading 27 points led the Longhorns in the victory.
+Paige Bueckers put up 22 points, four rebounds and one assist for the Huskies.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!